 Have we convinced you to include Rovinj in your travels to Croatia?
 Here are some helpful tips to get you there easier starting with:

 These things are important!
 While the ability to pronounce it correctly might not be possible since many of their sounds don’t exist in the English language, the closest way to not sound like you have no idea what you’re doing is to pronounce it Roh-VEEN.

 Where to stay in Rovinj?

 While there are ample hotels to stay at in the area, we chose to rent an apartment in Rovinj through Airbnb.
 Ultimately, we wanted to feel immersed in the Old Town of Rovinj while being mindful of our budget and eating most meals in the Airbnb rental.
 The Airbnb we stayed at is no longer available, but there are a lot of good affordable options still available.

 Considering an Airbnb for your next trip?
-Save $4o off your first booking with our Referral Code.
+Click HERE to Save up to $35 off your first booking with our Referral Code.

 How many days to spend in Rovinj?

 We spent three and a half days in Rovinj and found that to be enough time to get a a glimpse of the main highlights.
 Could we have stayed for longer?
 Absolutely.
 Because we knew we would be exploring a lot of Croatia we had to keep our time there short.
 If your trip is part of a longer trip through Croatia, three days is enough time to see Rovinj and the surrounding areas.
 If you are planning to only visit Istria, we recommend a longer stay so you can dive deeper into all that this beautiful region of Croatia has to offer.
 We could have easily stayed there for a week and not gotten bored.
 Who am I kidding, we could have stayed there for a month and still found something to explore.